EmpanS/kMeans-From-Scratch/kMeans/README.md

 # kMeans

 ### A numpy implementation of the k-means algorithm.
 This is just-for-fun project where I implemented the k-means algorithm from scratch using numpy.
-A time back, I decided to start implementing machine learning algorithms from scratch to get a better understanding about how they work.
+Some time back, I decided to start implementing machine learning algorithms from scratch to get a better understanding about how they work.

 ## Content